 At the site of Andiamo, where I made the small sequence above, we even saw a little further, in the blue, a squadron of rays mobulas ...
 (Sigh.)

 Coral side, I let loose in photos, during these two days!

 I take photos, I go into video mode, I come back to the photos and I do not know where to turn ... 😯 😮

 The splendor of coral

-As I explained above, to Raja Ampat, we are right in the heart of Coral Triangleat the epicenter of marine biodiversity.
+As I explained above, at Raja Ampat, you are right in the heart of the Coral Triangle, at the epicenter of marine biodiversity.
 You do not have to be a marine biologist to check it.
 It can be seen at first glance, on sites still preserved from degradation due to human activity.

 For coral and fish, this translates into a hallucinating variety and density as I have rarely seen elsewhere, except perhaps at Komodo.
 I often use the word "profusion" to describe Raja Ampat's background and that's exactly it ...
 I do not get tired of it.
 These two days around Misool unfortunately pass too quickly!

 I love when there is such a debauch of coral, with poiscaille everywhere!
 The little I saw of Misool impressed me a lot, I admit.
 I'll have to come back ... 😈

 The more I dive, the more the beauty of the underwater world touches me, moves me.
 The more I am sensitive to his fragility too.
 Because these kind of reefs intact, sparkling health, where life proliferates, are fewer and fewer in the world.
 I feel privileged to have admired such beautiful.